witsgroup-1/campus-infrastructure-management-docs/docs/Development.md

 ## Key Features Overview

 - Book venues: Users can book various venues.
-Lecturers can book most venues such as classes and lecture halls, whilst tutors and students can book tutorial rooms.
+Lecturers can book most venues such as classes and lecture halls, students who are not tutors can only book study rooms, and students who are tutors can book tutorial rooms in addition to study rooms.
 - Schedule Integration: Lecturers can integrate there schedules to make automatic bookings for there classes.
 - Maintenence Reports: Users can report whether a room requires maintenence and Staff can view these in order to resolve them.
 - Notifications: Users except staff can recieve booking notifications whilst staff can recieve maintenence notifications.